falconsoft3d/ai2dev/README.md

 ## AI2DEV
-This project is for help a developer to create a new project in Odoo with a good structure and with a good practices.
+This project is for help a developer to create a new project in Odoo "For Now ..." with a good structure and with a good practices.
 For which we will use artificial intelligence.

 ![Alt text](https://github.com/falconsoft3d/images/blob/main/nextjs-js-html.png?raw=true "Ai2dev")